Midwest Frontline Fund Rapid Response Grants.

 • Can be used to contract and get advice from an attorney for the types of emergencies listed above.

-• We recognize that mutual aid is an important organizing tool for EJ groups and that in moments of crisis organizers and leaders need individual and collective care.
-Examples of projects could include organizing masks or water distributions during a polluting event or setting up community cooling centers during heatwaves, or providing mental health support to staff responding to crises.
+• We recognize that mutual aid is an important organizing tool for EJ groups and that in moments of crisis organizers and leaders need individual and collective care; Examples of projects could include organizing masks or water distributions during a polluting event or setting up community cooling centers during heatwaves; Providing mental health support to staff responding to crises.

 Frequently Asked Questions

-• We recognize that EJ organizations are working on responding to compounding crises in partnership with organizations across sectors, however for this pilot phase we have limited funds and expect high demand from our current grantee partners so we are unable to extend this grant opportunity to other organizations at this time.
+• We recognize that EJ organizations are working on responding to compounding crises in partnership with organizations across sectors, however we are unable to extend this grant opportunity to other organizations at this time.

-• No, these grants are intended to be used for hard to fund, rapidly developing activities.
+• No, these grants are intended to be used for hard to fund, rapidly developing activities and not predictable / ongoing expenses such as staff payroll.

-• This is a pilot program and so we are trying to have a defined set of criteria for transparency and equity.
+• We are trying to have a defined set of criteria for transparency and equity.
 Please reach out to Eartha at eborerbell@mwejn.org to discuss your situation, and we can also use your feedback for designing the future of this program.

-• We prioritized legal support, mutual aid & wellness, and strategic planning based on feedback from grassroots partners on what is currently available and being offered by others, and where the gaps are.
+• We prioritized Legal support, Mutual aid & wellness, and community mobilization based on feedback from grassroots partners on what is currently available and being offered by others, and where the gaps are.
 We are actively working on building other resources and partnerships to support our grantee partners in areas such as cyber security, crisis communications planning, and organizational compliance.
-Please reach out to Eartha at eborerbell@mwejn.org to discuss your situation, and we will do our best to connect you with other resources and/or to use your feedback for designing the future of this program.
+Please reach out to Eartha at eborerbell@mwejn.org to discuss your situation and we will do our best to connect you with other resources and/or to use your feedback for designing the future of this program.